Motivation, Approach and Focus

 Blue Efficients (ISTJ)

 Blue Efficients have a pragmatic, no-nonsense approach to personal training sessions.
-They want to get down to business right away and have little interest in chit chat that does not relate to the job at hand.
+They want to get down to business right away and have little interest in chit-chat.

 Blue Harmonies (ISFJ)